Therapy For Dementia Symptoms

 As this form of dementia progresses, individuals gradually lose their ability to independently perform the activities of daily living, such as eating, bathing, and dressing.
 They will typically come to need assistance around the clock in order to remain safe and cared for once they’ve reached the stage of moderate to severe Alzheimer’s.

 There’s currently no treatment available for Alzheimer's disease.
-That said, doctors may recommend addressing its effects with medications—such as those designed to reduce amyloid plaques and those that may help decrease some symptoms—and one or more forms of counseling.
-Certain supplements and vitamins may also help slow the progression of cognitive decline, such as relatively high doses of vitamin E. The course of treatment may vary based on the healthcare provider's expert opinion and the condition's progression in a given individual.
+That said, doctors may recommend addressing its effects with medications—such as those designed to reduce amyloid plaques and those that may help decrease some symptoms—and one or more forms of therapy.
+Certain supplements and vitamins may also help slow the progression of cognitive decline, such as relatively high doses of vitamin E. The course of treatment or therapy may vary based on the healthcare provider's expert opinion and the condition's progression in a given individual.

 According to the Cleveland Clinic, vascular dementia is the second most common cause of dementia in older adults after Alzheimer’s.
-It can result from damage to brain tissue as a result of decreased blood flow, which can happen gradually over time or as the result of a blood clot caused by surgery or stroke.
+Vascular dementia can result from damage to brain tissue as a result of decreased blood flow, which can happen gradually over time or as the result of a blood clot caused by surgery or stroke.
 Some common symptoms throughout the stages of this dementia type may include mood and personality changes, behavior problems, confusion, stride changes and balance challenges, trouble concentrating, and trouble remembering upcoming events or past experiences, names, places, and details.

 Frontotemporal dementia, or FTD, is a degenerative neurological disorder that affects the frontal and temporal lobes of the brain.
 It’s a progressive neurological condition that significantly affects language, behavior, emotion, movement, problem-solving skills, decision-making skills, and personality.

-Key symptoms of FTD may include:
+Key symptoms of frontotemporal dementia may include:

 - Changes in social behavior